-Applying the above lemma, we can obtain the expectation of $\E[\exp(H \sigma_1...\sigma_pn^{-(p-2)/2})]$.
-To understand its value, we first need to understand the asymptotics of by understanding the terms inside of its Taylor expansion. \begin{lem} The expectation value of the exponential function exhibits a phase transition as described below.
+Applying the above lemma, we can compute $\E[\exp(H \sigma_1\cdots\sigma_pn^{-(p-2)/2})]$.
+Remarkably, this quantity exhibits a phase transition at the threshold \(H_p^{*}\); the value itself, as well as the qualitative behaviour of its Taylor expansion, changes abruptly when \(H\) crosses \(H_p^{*}\). \begin{lem} The expectation value of the exponential function exhibits a phase transition as described below.
 There is a threshold $H_p$ such that for $|H|>H^*_p+n^{-\epsilon}$,

 and for $H<H^*_p-n^{-\epsilon}$, \begin{itemize} \item $p\geq 3$: \item $p=2$:

 \end{itemize}